A time-like window into tensionless worldsheets: Discussions

 It is important to notice that the right-hand side of \eqref{UE2} and \eqref{UE3} precisely represents a spectrum of thermal radiation (i.e., Bose-Einstein distribution) with $\hbar = k_{\rm B} = 1$ and an absolute temperature,

 This phenomenon corresponds to the well-known timelike Unruh effect \cite{Olson:2010jy}.
-Thus, an observer on the Kasner worldsheet evolving with the time-evolution parameter $a$ will detect particles in the vacuum state of the Minkowski worldsheet at the Unruh temperature given by \eqref{UE5}, while an observer on the Minkowski worldsheet will detect no particles in its own vacuum state.
+Thus, an observer on the Milne worldsheet evolving with the time-evolution parameter $a$ will detect particles in the vacuum state of the Minkowski worldsheet at the Unruh temperature given by \eqref{UE5}, while an observer on the Minkowski worldsheet will detect no particles in its own vacuum state.
+In this context, we note that the intrinsic nature of the time-evolution parameter $a$ (as compared to the Rindler acceleration) makes the timelike Unruh temperature \eqref{UE5} more feasible for detection \cite{Olson:2010jy}, revealing a novel aspect of time-like entanglement as a probe for tensionless non-inertial worldsheets.